2017 Houston Astros season: World Series

 Springer homered and doubled in Game 7, finishing with two runs and two RBI.
 He hit five home runs, tying the World Series record shared by Reggie Jackson and Dodgers second baseman Chase Utley.
 He also homered in each of the final four games, setting a World Series record for consecutive games with a home run.
 Springer was named the World Series Most Valuable Player (MVP), hitting 11 of 29 at bats and driving in seven as the Astros' leadoff hitter.

-As a side note, Springer was featured on a 2014 cover of Sports Illustrated magazine that heralded a World Series win for the Astros in 2017.
+Three years earlier, Springer was featured on a 2014 cover of Sports Illustrated magazine that heralded a World Series win for the Astros in 2017.

 President Trump poses with the Astros at the White House following their World Series win.

 Altuve and Verlander were named co-winners of the Babe Ruth Award as MVPs of the Astros' postseason.
 In the Astros' 18-game championship run, Altuve batted .310/.388/.634, 22 hits, 14 runs scored, seven home runs, 14 RBI, and nine extra-base hits.
-He established a franchise record for total hits in a postseason.
+Altuve established a franchise record for total hits in a postseason.
 Further, he tied the record for home runs by a second baseman in a single postseason, and hit the fourth-most among all players.
 Verlander made six appearances and five starts, being credited with a 4–1 record, and gaining a 2.21 ERA, .177 batting average against, eight walks, and 38 strikeouts in 36 2/3 innings.

 Weeks after the end of the World Series, an unidentified Astros player revealed that Darvish was tipping his pitches.
 He cycled through 3 1/3 IP in two World Series starts and allowed a 21.60 ERA, while striking out no Houston batters.
 He was much more successful in the NLDS and NLCS, allowing two earned runs over 11 1/3 IP with 14 strikeouts.

 Altuve, along with Houston Texans defensive end J. J. Watt, were named co-winners of the Sports Illustrated Sportsperson of the Year Award for his efforts in leading the Astros to their first World Series title and aiding in the recovery of the Greater Houston area in the aftermath of Hurricane Harvey.

 Following the conclusion of the World Series, Beltrán announced his retirement from his professional baseball.